HantosNorbert/Raymarching-in-Jack/README.md

 Once it was done, I brought the classes and functions one-by-one to Jack, and randomly tested the functionaly there as well (I created `print()` functions for `Float316` and `Vec3`).
 Do Python and Jack agree on the multiplication of the same numbers?
 Does the $\text{SDF}$ gives the same answer to certain 3D coordinates?
 Does the pixel in the 42nd row and 55th column has the same `Float316` color value?

-One issue I hadn't talk about is the memory allocations.
+One issue I hadn't talked about is the memory allocations.
 Since alloc/dealloc is very demanding on the Hack machine, I wanted to allocate all the necessary memory in the beginning, and never deal with memory during the actual computations.
 So, such a version of the float multiplication is unacceptable:
 ```
 var Float316 result, f1, f2;
 let f1 = Float316.new(...);